PaloAltoNetworks/Azure_Training/Azure_Autoscaling_Lab/README.md

 - Validate Deployment

 15. Login into Panorama Public IP
-    1. Instructor will Panorama IP
-    2. Instructor will Username
-    3. Instructor will Password

 16. Once you logged into the Panorama Navigate to the **Panorama** tab validate you can see your newly deployed Firewalls **(The deployment and bootstrapping process can take up to 30-45 minutes)**.
 If the Deployment was succesful you will see the following output in **Panorama -> Managed Devices -> Summary**

 ![](https://raw.githubusercontent.com/PaloAltoNetworks/Azure_Training/main/Azure_Autoscaling_Lab/Images/panoramacomplete.png)